F.A.Q.

 Do you grow everything you sell?

-Everything on the store that is in the Farm Grown category is grown by us, at our farm in Aldinga.
+Everything in the store that is in the Farm Grown category is grown by us, at our farm in Aldinga.
 We plant it and nurture it, then we harvest it, wash it, pack it and bring it to you the very next day.

 You also have the option to order some extra items that are produced by farmer friends of ours.
 These include pastured eggs, and apples and pears from McCarthy’s Orchard.
 Other seasonally available items include bread, organic olive oil, fresh berries and fruits from the EcoVillage orchard next to our market garden.